ahlershilke/ahlershilke/README.md

-- 👋 Hi, I’m @ahlershilke - State Certified Speech & Language Therapist, BSc in Speech Therapy, working on MSc in Applied Computer Sciences
+- State Certified Speech & Language Therapist, BSc in Speech Therapy, working on MSc in Applied Computer Sciences
 - 👀 I’m interested in Digital Health - Application of Machine Learning Algorithms for Digital Health & Health related topics - connecting Speech Therapy with technological possibilities
 - 📫 How to reach me: @Hilke Ahlers on LinkedIn
 - 😄 Pronouns: she/her